sighupio/fury-getting-started/fury-on-vms/README.md

 ```

 In this section, on the configuration of the `fury-kubernetes-ingress` core module, we are selecting to install a single battery of nginx ingress controller and configuring cert-manager as the provider to emit SSL certificates for our ingresses.
+`baseDomain` is the suffix hostname used on all the ingresses that will be create for the KFD modules, for example, Grafana will become `grafana.<baseDomain>`.

-To correctly configure the cert-manager clusterIssuer we need to put a valid configuration for the dns01 solver.
-The secret `letsencrypt-production-route53-key` will be installed using the plugins feature.
+To correctly configure the cert-manager clusterIssuer we need to put a valid configuration for the `dns01` challenge solver.
+The secret `letsencrypt-production-route53-key` will be created using furyctl's plugins feature in the next steps.

 > If instead you want to use a self-signed certificate (or a valid one from a file), you need to configure the ingress module like the following:
 > ```yaml